GEC Inclusion Index - Staff - Key Behavioural Area 1

 One staff member explained:

 “I’m a working-class, queer woman of colour.
-Every meeting reminds me I don’t fit the mold.”
+Every meeting reminds me I don’t fit the mould.”

 Conversely, where inclusive leadership is embedded, staff spoke of being valued — not just present: